Carlos Quinteros

 Carlos Quinteros (nom de guerre: Miguel) was a Guatemalan communist.
 Quinteros was a member of the Guatemalan Party of Labour (PGT).
-When PGT split in 1978 he became a leading figure in the more militant PGT-NDN break-away group.
+When PGT split in 1978, he became a leading figure in the more militant PGT-NDN breakaway group.
 However, he soon left PGT-NDN and joined Guatemalan Party of Labour - Communist Party (PGT-PC).
-Soon, however he was expelled from PGT-PC.
+Soon, however, he was expelled from PGT-PC.

-In 1983 Quinteros was captured by the state forces.
-He soon turned into a collaborator and started providing information about his former comrades in PGT, PGT-NDN, PGT-PC.
+In 1983, Quinteros was captured by the state forces.
+He soon turned into a collaborator and started providing information about his former comrades in PGT, PGT-NDN, and PGT-PC.
 In total, around 70 people were captured and killed.
-In some cases Quinteros himself took part in the executions.
-PGT-PC was essentially wiped out in this process and PGT-NDN was reduced to the party leader and closest associates in exile.
+In some cases, Quinteros himself took part in the executions.
+PGT-PC was essentially wiped out in this process, and PGT-NDN was reduced to the party leader and closest associates in exile.

 Quinteros was eventually killed by his former comrades.

 This events are told in the book El Filo (1993).